FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_standardClusterModel/c_st_Active-active_active-passive_clustering.md

 The diagram does not show the shared file system where the user home directories are located.

 The diagram does not show any unproxied connections or connections through HTTP proxy servers from the primary active {{< SecureTransport/componentshortname  >}} Server or the secondary passive {{< SecureTransport/componentshortname  >}} Server to the partner servers.
-For an illustrations of such a connection and more detail about connections in a streaming deployment, see <a href="#Streamin" class="MCXref xref">Streaming deployment</a>.
+For an illustrations of such a connection and more detail about connections in a streaming deployment, see [Streaming deployment](#Streamin).

 To handle your file transfer load or to provide redundancy in case of failure, you can deploy more than one {{< SecureTransport/componentshortname  >}} Edge servers in the DMZ.
 Because {{< SecureTransport/componentshortname  >}} Edge servers do not create and handle events, they are not clustered, but they can be configured to synchronize configuration changes.
-For more information, see <a href="../../../c_st_edge_sync#Edge" class="MCXref xref">SecureTransport Edge synchronization</a>.
-For a deployment diagram showing multiple {{< SecureTransport/componentshortname  >}} Edge server, see <a href="../../../c_st_largeenterpriseclustering/c_st_largeenterpriseclustermodel/c_st_large_enterprise_cluster_deployment" class="MCXref xref">Enterprise Cluster deployment</a>.
+For more information, see [SecureTransport Edge synchronization](../../../c_st_edge_sync#Edge).
+For a deployment diagram showing multiple {{< SecureTransport/componentshortname  >}} Edge server, see [Enterprise Cluster deployment](../../../c_st_largeenterpriseclustering/c_st_largeenterpriseclustermodel/c_st_large_enterprise_cluster_deployment).

 <span id="Primary"></span>